Orarion

 Greek Orthodox deacon in the Church of the Nativity in Bethlehem, wearing the double orarion over his sticharion.
 On his head he wears the clerical kamilavka.

 The Orarion (Greek: ὀράριον; Slavonic: орарь, orar) is the distinguishing vestment of the deacon and subdeacon in the Eastern Orthodox Church, Oriental Orthodox Churches and Eastern Catholic Churches.
 It is a narrow stole, usually 4-5 in wide and of various lengths, made of brocade, often decorated with crosses (three, five or seven) embroidered or appliquéd along its length.
 It is usually trimmed with decorative banding around the edges and fringe at the two ends.

+In antiquity, the term orarium referred not to a liturgical vestment but to a narrow strip of cloth used as a sweat-cloth, napkin, handkerchief, scarf, or bandage, comparable to the sudarium.
+Greek writers used the term phossonion (Φωσσώνιον) for the same item.
+Only at a later period did the word orarium / orarion come to be applied to a vestment worn by the clergy.

 Origin

-As a deacon (Greek: διάκος, "servant") is an ordained minister of the Church, they wear the orarion, like Jesus Christ wore a towel around his waist and washed the feet of His disciples.

-Linguistically, the origin of the word orarion is debated.
-Some sources say that the word comes from Koine Greek ὁράω, a verb which means "to see".
-However, three possible Latin origins exist: